claude38715/lore_microsite/README.md

 Lore Microsite
 =============

 A fancy microsite to announce our transition from Coursekit to Lore.
+View it live at http://lore.com/story

 The entire source is in src/animation.coffee.
 Given the explanation below, it should be pretty easy to follow.